wahid9000/typescript-mastery/README.md

 type Home2 = keyof Home; // output: ‘sleep’ | ‘eat’

 The Home2 will now include the union of all keys of type Home.
 We did that using the keyof operator.

+# Difference between `any`, `unknown` and `never` type in TypeScript

+`any`, `unknown`, and `never` are three special types we use in TypeScript.
+They behave differently in different situations and cases.

+---

+## `any`

+The `any` type actually disables type checking.
+That means, we Can pass any type parameters to a variable, array, or object and it won’t give us an error.
+When we use `any`, the type can be anything, and it bypasses TypeScript safety.

+## `unknown`

+There will be cases like: we don't know the type of a parameter at first, but at runtime, we will be able to know the type.
+In such cases, we use the `unknown` type.
+The `unknown` type is a safer option compared to `any`.

+## `never`

+The `never` type is used when there will be cases like a function always throws an error and never returns anything at all or a situation that is impossible.